Homlet/forecast/README.md

 forecast will return a single YYYY-MM-DD hh:mm:ss datetime: its best prediction for when then next photo will be taken.
 *Be prepared!*

+forecast was developed in less than 24 hours as an entry for the 2015 HackKings hackathon at King's College London.